-Get the 411 on their customs.
+Get the 4-1-1 on Their Customs

 Do they frown on public affection?
 Would they be offended if you offered them your hand and not a great big hug when you meet?
 Learn about his family's quirks and habits so you can prepare accordingly.
 When you arrive, hang back and observe their rhythms.
 You'll know better where to insert yourself in a natural manner.

-Ask to engage.
+Ask to Engage

-Your guy may have confessed some not-so-perfect details about his childhood.
+Your partner may have confessed some not-so-perfect details about their childhood.
 It's natural to feel protective, says Grella-Hillebrand, but it's not your battle to fight.
 Don't try to repair their relationship.
 Masini agrees: "Sometimes, your place is sitting quietly while he and his folks hash out history.
 At home, you may be his everything, but if you take on what isn't yours to take on, you're going to be creating problems and robbing him of the opportunity to take care of his own."

-You want to impress your in laws, but don't go overboard.
+You want to impress your in-laws, but don't go overboard.
 You won't fit in perfectly and immediately.
 It takes time.
-Find ways to interact that are natural for you, say helping out in the kitchen if you love to cook, and they'll begin to learn who you really are.
+Find ways to interact that are natural for you, say, helping out in the kitchen if you love to cook, and they'll begin to learn who you really are.